 The BRD is a free and publicly accessible database that contains peer-reviewed primary and review articles as well as SOPs in the field of human Biospecimen Science.

-SOPs are organized in a hierarchy system consisting of three tiers: (1) SOPs, established protocols; (2) Biospecimen Evidence-based Practices (BEBP), procedural guidelines developed using literature evidence; and (3) Expert-vetted, evidence-based guidelines vetted by a panel of experts in the field.
+SOPs are organized in a hierarchy system consisting of two tiers: (1) SOPs, established protocols; and (2) Biospecimen Evidence-based Practices (BEBP), procedural guidelines developed using literature evidence.
+SOP-tiered documents are a product of the Source organization specified.
+SOPs shared by external organizations are done so only with their consent, and have not been vetted by BBRB.
 SOP documents are searchable by keyword, or by curated fields (source organization, tier, applicable biospecimens, and topic) on the Search SOPs page.
 Related SOP documents are assembled in Compendiums, which are viewable on the SOP Compendiums page.
+You can also create your own Compendium and download SOPs together rather than individually.

-We encourage you to submit SOPs from your lab or institution for inclusion in the BRD at email@example.com.
+We encourage you to submit SOPs from your lab or institution for inclusion in the BRD by clicking on the Submit an SOP tab or at firstname.lastname@example.org.
+Individuals and organizations that suggest articles for inclusion in the BRD will receive acknowledgement on the paper's curation page.
+Articles may be submitted by clicking on the Suggest a New Paper tab or via the email above.
 Feedback is also welcome.
-Article suggestions for inclusion in BRD may be submitted by clicking on the Suggest a New Paper tab or via the email above.

 The BRD is an initiative of the NCI Biorepositories and Biospecimen Research Branch (BBRB).